 At Pivot we believe that all behaviour is a means of communication, and all behaviour has a functional element.
 A pupil's 'challenging' or 'inappropriate' behaviour is a sign that something is not right and the child is showing us this via their behaviour.
 Children with complex needs, like the majority of those who attend Pivot Schools, can have unmet needs and often find it difficult to communicate or express these.
-When children behave in a way that challenges us, we need to question: Why they are behaving in this way; Consider the origins of the behaviour; Wonder what the message behind that behaviour might be.
+When children behave in a way that challenges us, we need to question: Why they are behaving in this way; What are the origins of the behaviour; and we Wonder what the message behind that behaviour might be.
 This will help us understand what support we can offer to help that child and inform our next steps.

-Our approach is underpinned by the 6 Nurture Principles and Zones of Regulation which help staff and pupils to recognise the important role that our emotions play in understanding and managing behaviour.
+Our approach is underpinned by the 6 Nurture Principles and Zones of Regulation which help staff and learners to recognise the important role that our emotions play in understanding and managing behaviour.

-In order for our pupils to feel safe their environment needs to be rich in both nurture and structure.
+In order for our learners to feel safe their environment needs to be rich in both nurture and structure.
 Staff and pupil relationships are integral to building a respectful school community.
-Through the development of trust, good communication and respect pupils build resilience that enables them to thrive and be given choices for life.
-Success in the implementation of this policy is measured not by the absence of problems but by the way we deal with them as an organisation.
+Through the development of trust, good communication and respect learners can build the resilience that enables them to thrive and have future choices in life.